-I’m very sad to hear the magician Roy Horn has died of complications of the corona virus yesterday.
+I’m very sad to hear the magician Siegfried Fischbacher died yesterday.
 I’m not a fan of keeping wild animals caged up to entertain humans but I always thought Siegfried and Roy loved their big cats and kept their animals well.
 I never got a chance to see any of their live shows but I loved watching you tube videos of their performances.
 Like everyone else, I was horrified when Montecore bit Roy and I kept tabs on Roy’s rather miraculous recovery.
 It was touching how Siegfried was such an integral part of Roy’s healing and it was profoundly moving how he modified their act so Roy, though partially paralysed by a stroke, could still take part.

 Here’s an article I wrote about them several years ago.